quotient-ai/judges/README.md

 input = f'{story}\n\nQuestion:{question}'

 # write down what the model is expected to respond with
+# NOTE: not all judges require an expected answer. refer to the implementations
 expected = "I don't know"

 # get the model output